 South Korea has long been considered an “early adopter” of technological advances with widespread access to high-speed internet, and high usage of mobile internet and social media, and so it is an interesting market for foreign companies to expand into when looking for new business.

-It is one of the best-connected countries in the world with the highest average internet speed worldwide and an internet penetration rate of around 96 percent in January 2020.
-For comparison, the global internet penetration rate in the same month was a mere 59 percent.
+It is one of the best-connected countries in the world with the highest average internet speed worldwide (great 5G!) and an internet adoption rate of 98% in February 2022.
+For comparison, the North American internet penetration rate in the same month was around 82%.

 Most Popular Social Media Platforms in South Korea

 While the usual social media platforms all have a presence in South Korea, the country is home to several networks that might seem less familiar.
 Many of them may have similar features to more common platforms but they also sport some more innovative features that were developed as a way to stay ahead of interlopers from the United States and elsewhere.
 For example, Daum/KakaoTalk is the result of the merger of two major Korean digital service providers and has successfully carved out a sizeable chunk in the market.

 According to KakaoTalks Q3 2021 report, the platform counts with 46.81 monthly active users in South Korea, which equals 91.2% of the total population (93.1% of total Korean internet users).
 After checking out this data, we can affirm that KakaoTalk is the most popular social media platform in the country, especially when it comes to keeping in touch with family and friends.